 Above: Arne Jacobsen designed this minimalist brushed-stainless line of flatware for Georg Jensen in 1957; a Five-Piece Place Setting is $95 at LX Studio.

 Above: French architect and 2008 Pritzker Prize laureate Jean Nouvel designed this matte stainless-steel line of flatware for Georg Jensen in 2004.
-The Jean Nouvel Steel Matte Cutlery is €15.20 ($16.51) for a dinner fork and spoon and €17.60 ($19.12) for a dinner knife at Georg Jensen Living.
+Jean Nouvel Steel Matte Cutlery is €15.20 ($16.51) for a dinner fork and spoon and €17.60 ($19.12) for a dinner knife at Georg Jensen.

 Above: Italian architect Renzo Piano designed the curvaceous Piano 98 flatware for Scandinavian company Iittala in 1998.
-The polished stainless Iittala Piano Workshop Cutlery is $96 for a five-piece place setting and the Iittala Piano Collection Wood-Handled Serving Set is $125, both at Amazon.
+The polished stainless Iittala Piano Workshop Cutlery is $76.79 for a five-piece place setting and the Iittala Piano Collection Wood-Handled Serving Set is $102.64, both at Amazon.

 Above: The Colombina Flatware Collection designed by Italian architects Doriana and Massimiliano Fuksas in 2007 for Alessi is available in a high-polished stainless steel finish; $53 for a five-piece place setting at A+R Shop.

 Above: In 1938, a trio of Italian architects and industrial designers collaborated on the Caccia line of flatware (it was initially produced only in sterling silver).
-In 1990 the company began offering the line in stainless steel; the Alessi's Caccia Five-Piece Cutlery Set is $110 from Lumens.
+In 1990 the company began offering the line in stainless steel; the Alessi's Caccia Five-Piece Cutlery Set is $114 from Lumens.

-Above: Grethe Meyer trained as an architect at the Academy of Arts in Copenhagen; her elegantly proportioned Georg Jensen's Copenhagen Steel Cutlery is available in mirror or matte finish; prices range from $20 for a starter's fork to $30 for a dinner knife directly at Georg Jensen.
+Above: Grethe Meyer trained as an architect at the Academy of Arts in Copenhagen; her elegantly proportioned Georg Jensen Copenhagen Steel Cutlery is available in a matte and a mirror finish; €48 ($52.14) for a four-piece place setting at Georg Jensen.

 N.B.: This post is an update; the original story ran on March 9, 2011, as part of our Channeling Downton Abbey issue.